Free life insurance quotes in minutes

 Cons

-• You won’t save if one spouse has health concerns.
-If one spouse has a medical condition or is significantly older than the other, you may pay higher premiums for a joint policy than you would separately.
+• It can be more expensive than two individual policies.
+If one spouse has a medical condition or is significantly older than the other, you may pay higher premiums for a joint policy than you would for two separate policies.

-• It takes longer to get the death benefit.
+• It delays the policy’s payout.
 If your policy only pays out after you and your spouse die, your beneficiaries could wait years to receive insurance proceeds.

-• Joint life insurance complicates divorce proceedings.
-Though some providers offer a rider that will split a joint policy in the event of a divorce, a shared policy still adds complexity to the negotiations.
+• It complicates divorce proceedings.
+Though some insurers offer a rider that will split a joint policy in the event of a divorce, a shared policy adds complexity to the negotiations no matter what.

 • One spouse may need to buy their own policy anyway.
 If one spouse still needs coverage after the other passes away, they’ll need to buy a new policy, which will cost more due to changes in age or health.